 Our Solar Array

-The Sheppard House Solar Photovoltaic Array will serve as an example of how residents across the province can take advantage of the benefits of residential solar power generation.
+The Sheppard House Solar Panel Array will serve as an example of how residents across the province can take advantage of the benefits of residential solar power generation.
 Located at the Windfall Centre in Aurora and now fully grid connected, the array consists of nine residential scale panels and have the capacity to generate 2.1 kilowatts (KW) of electricity.

 Production is monitored using an online web interface, which gives detailed statistics by hour, day, month and year.

-The Ontario Power Authority's (OPA) Feed-in Tariff (FIT) Program is part of the Green Energy Act's approach to renewable energy in Ontario.
+The Ontario Power Authority's (OPA) Feed-in-Tariff (FIT) Program is part of the Green Energy Act's approach to renewable energy in Ontario.
 It is intended to encourage the development of community based renewable energy projects across the province.
 Owners of the projects will be paid a fixed price for the electricity they produce, allowing them to not only recover the costs of the projects, but earn a reasonable rate of return on their investment.